-Getting the Embed Code for Visualize.js
+3.7 Getting the Embed Code for Visualize.js

-Visualize is the JavaScript library available with JasperReports Server to embed dashboards and reports in custom web apps.
-If you create an app with Visualize, is, this feature gives you the JavaScript code needed to embed the current dashboard in your app.
+Visualize.js is the JavaScript library available with JasperReports Server to embed dashboards and reports in custom web apps.
+If you create an app with Visualize.js, this feature gives you the JavaScript code needed to embed the current dashboard in your app.
 You can then write additional code to interact with the dashboard programmatically, for example to update a filter depending on other actions in your app.
 For more information, see the JasperReports Server Visualize.js Guide.

-You can get the embed code for a report from the Report Viewer.
+You can get the embed code for a report from the report viewer.

-To get a report embed code
+To get a report embed code:

-1. On the Report Viewer toolbar, click to open the Report Embed Code dialog.
+1. On the report viewer toolbar, click $\langle \rangle$ to open the Report Embed Code dialog.